Find the best lighthouse restaurants, bars, cafes and tea rooms to visit on your lighthouse holiday.

 This post may contain affiliate links.
 You can read my affiliate policy here.

-Whether you’re on holiday or just out for the day, finding somewhere for an enjoyable meal is always a pleasure, especially when it has a lighthouse theme!
+Whether you’re on holiday or just out for the day, finding somewhere special for an enjoyable meal is always a pleasure, especially when it’s near a lighthouse!

-I love to find places to eat on holiday and have had fun trying out most of the following places.
+Of course, there’s nothing better than having your own lighthouse to stay in and enjoy a cup of tea or a lovely meal.
+But I also love to find places to eat on holiday and have had fun trying out most of the following places.
 For the few I haven’t tried, they’re definitely on my list to try the next time I visit the area.

-Whether you prefer morning coffee, afternoon tea, lunch or dinner, I’ve put together a guide to the best lighthouse restaurants, bar and tearooms, all of which has a lighthouse theme.
+Whether you prefer morning coffee, afternoon tea, lunch or dinner, I’ve put together a guide to the best lighthouse restaurants, bar and tearooms, all with a lighthouse theme.
 Enjoy your Lighthouse Menu!

 There is a great circular walk around the island, and you can walk to the daymark of St Martin’s.
 Stop in for a refreshing glass or lunch at the Sevenstones Inn, St Martins, named after the Sevenstones Lightvessel.

 Did you know that Fraggles live in lighthouses?
 The real Fraggle Rock Lighthouse is based on St Anthony’s Lighthouse in Cornwall.
-The bar isn’t a lighthouse, and there isn’t even a lighthouse on the island, but there are views of Bishop Rock and Round Island Lighthouse!
+The Fraggle Rock Bar isn’t a lighthouse, and there isn’t even a lighthouse on the island, but there are views of Bishop Rock and Round Island Lighthouse!

 There are no cars on Bryher, but it’s a lovely walk around the island.

 Trinity’s Lightship was the former LV1 Lightvessel, established in 1946.
 She was decommissioned in 1993.